 - Don’t overbake these bars.
 You just want a nice golden brown color.
 As a rule of thumb, I like to set my timer for 5-8 minutes less than whatever a recipe calls for.
 I check them at that point and then adjust the time as needed.

 - Dried cherries can be expensive.
 I find a good buy on them at Costco, Trader Joes and in bulk online.

 - The dough for these Chocolate Chip Cherry Oatmeal bars is somewhat sticky.
 I like to keep a small bowl of flour nearby so I can dip my fingers in it while I’m pressing the crust in.
 It makes the job much easier!

 - I don’t use a mixer for these bars, but you certainly can.
-I just use one of these wonderful Danish Whisks.
+I use one of these wonderful Danish Whisks.
 They are wonderful for mixing bread dough, cookie dough, pizza dough – so many things!
 I love the version shown below and love that it comes in a two-pack.
 Keep one and give the other to your favorite cooking friend.
 They’ll think fondly of you anytime they mix up a batch of batter or dough!